 Cát Tiên National Park

-The Cát Tiên National Park is located 150km from Ho Chi Minh City.
+The Cát Tiên National Park is located about 150km from Ho Chi Minh City.
 Recognized by UNESCO as a biodiverse treasure, this park has seen its share of turmoil.
 Cát Tiên was greatly affected by the Vietnam War when Agent Orange was sprayed down as a defoliant that would cause foliage and animals to die.

 Since then, it has recovered in many ways and now is home to an extremely vibrant biosphere and most known for the Siamese crocodile breeding ground of Crocodile Lake.